owentechnologist/roach-battleship/README.md

 ```

-## Run the human_player.py program to try your hand at seeking battlehips
+## Run the human_player.py program to try your hand at seeking battleships

 ```